-• Visitors and Educational Visits
+Visitors and Educational Visits:

-At Abbots Farm Junior School, we plan educational visits and visitors that will enhance the children's historical knowledge and support them in thinking as a historian.
+At Abbots Farm Junior School, we endeavour to plan wider enrichment opportunities that will enhance the children's historical knowledge and support them in thinking as a historian.
+To excite and engage the children with their learning, we research and plan in interesting visits and visitors.
+Some examples of these include a visit to the Newark Museum, a Stone Age day and a visit to Beaumanor Hall.